Memories of My Melancholy Whores

 Memories of My Melancholy Whores (Memoria de mis putas tristes) is a novella by Gabriel García Márquez.
 The book was originally published in Spanish in 2004, with an English translation by Edith Grossman published in October 2005.

 Plot

 An old journalist, who has just celebrated his 90th birthday, seeks sex with a 14-year-old prostitute, who is selling her virginity to help her family.
 Instead of sex, he discovers love for the first time in his life.

-List of characters

-First-person narrator - Unidentified old journalist.

-Rosa Cabarcas - Brothel owner and pimp.

-Delgadita - 14-year-old virgin girl.

-Florina de Dios Cargamantes - Narrator's mother.